TeMU-BSC/web-scrapping/README.md

 Download [Selenium IDE for Firefox](https://addons.mozilla.org/en-US/firefox/addon/selenium-ide/).

-Open Selenium IDE plugin in Firefox and load the desired *.side file from this repo.
+Open Selenium IDE plugin in Firefox browser.
+If the project has a file with `.side` extension, you can load it into Selenium IDE.